senli2018/DTGCN_2021/README.md

 Besides, we also release the codes of all compared methods in our paper, including VggNet, ResNet, GoogLeNet, Reference 22-25, Baseline, Ours+KNN, Ours+ResNet34, Ours+Res50, and evaluation of train_size.
 These codes are compressed in the 'compared methods.zip', and their executions are also following the steps of DTGCN code, with revising the data pathes in 'config.py'.

+Note that, this paper conducts three types of experiments, including multi-stage malaria parasite recognition, large scale malaria parasites recognition, and Babesia parasite recognition.
+The experiments of DTGCN and compared methods utilize the same training and testing images in each type of experiments, and the details are summarized in the attached Table 1.